An energy audit is performed using a calculator and computer

 Blower door tests are commonly used in energy audits.

-Keep in mind that it’s costlier to cool or heat a property that’s not energy-efficient.
-Between lack of insulation or air leaks, systems will need to work harder to substitute for the inefficiencies.
+Remember that it’s more costly to cool or heat a property that’s not energy efficient.
+Between lack of insulation or air leaks, systems will work harder to substitute for the inefficiencies.

 Limited Carbon Footprint

 Most utilities receive energy from fossil fuels.
-When you use less energy from the grid, you’re in turn consuming fewer fossil fuels, meaning you are living a more sustainable and greener lifestyle.
+When you use less energy from the grid, you consume fewer fossil fuels and lessen your carbon footprint.
+This means you are living a more sustainable and greener lifestyle.

-Professional energy auditors can help cut down energy usage, making this planet a happier, healthier place for everyone.
+Professional energy auditors can help cut down energy usage, making this planet a better place for everyone.

 A Safer & Healthier Property

-With professional energy audits, you can identify essential repairs that go beyond energy saving, such as safety issues in your cooling/heating system, or mildew/mold growth which you might have never otherwise noticed.
+With professional energy audits, you can identify essential repairs that go beyond energy saving.
+Look out for problems such as safety issues in your cooling and heating system to mildew or mold growth, which you might have never otherwise noticed.

 Increased Property Value